oilcrest/ohwr-array-interface-labview/README.txt

 	Download and install IVI driver: http://www.tek.com/specialty-instruments/6485-software/models-6485-6487-and-6514-ivi-visa-based-driver-visual-basic-v-0

 #TODO
+ - clear out inconsistency in HPK6in 135 from pcb, sch as in cernbox and the already mapping created by me
+ - add maps read from files
+ - add choice of several correction files (Different Sensors require different correction files and voltages)
  - Contact test can be forward biased at 1V.
 Much clearer sign of contact.
  - Polarity switch for contact test
- - Plot total current in uA.
-Could be measured the first 10 cells (too see everything is settled) and then e.g. every 10th.
- - add maps read from files
- - add choice of several correction files (Different Sensors require different correction files and voltages)
- - fix sampling #1 std deviation bug
  - invert z scale when only negative values in HexPlot
  - implement open correction LCR frequency check
  - voltage lists from file, if not user defined input